mudde/formgen/README.md

 # formgen
-Form generator → From json to HTML form
+Form generator → from json to HTML form